 The DPC reviews each candidate's dossier thoroughly and advises the candidates about any areas in their documents which do not conform with the Promotions Manual guidelines.
 The Committee might also recommend some changes to enhance the candidates' chances at the next stage of the process.
 The Committee then makes its final recommendations to the Departmental Chair for submission to the Dean and the Decanal Committee.
 Of note, Associate Professors may also directly request that they be considered in any given year, in which case the DPC is obliged to give the individuals detailed consideration along with any other candidates under review.

 Candidates not recommended for promotion by the DPC are given reasons along with suggestions on how to improve their future chances.
 This is an important part of the Committee's role in Faculty Development.
 The candidates are also free to contact any of the Committee members for ongoing advice or feedback pertaining to their documentation and the promotions process.

-The general timeline, including several deadlines, within the steps involved in the promotions process are outlined in the following table:
+The general timeline within the steps involved in the promotions process is outlined in the following table:

 Candidates recommended for full review are asked to submit a complete Promotion Dossier

 |DPC reviews the Promotion Dossier and suggests alternations, if required;

 If promotion is supported, the candidates are asked to submit the list of potential internal and external referees and student assessors

 |Candidate uploads revised Dossier and submits referee names|